Hotmoka/hotmoka/tutorial/Takamaka.md

   requires io.hotmoka.nodes;
 }
 ```
-At this moment, the code will not compile anymore. since you must also modify
+After that change, the code will not compile anymore. since you must also modify
 its `pom.xml` file by replacing its dependency:
 ```xml
 <dependencies>